- 1

 - March

-Linus Torvalds has officially released Linux Kernel 7.0 RC1, marking the first major version jump from 6.x to 7.0 in several years.
-This merge window included a massive 11,588 non-merge commits, and the GA (General Availability) release is expected around mid-April 2026 (April 12-19).
-This article summarizes all the key features and analyzes their impact on enterprise servers.
+Linus Torvalds has officially released Linux Kernel 7.0 RC1, marking the first major version jump from 6.x to 7.0 in years.
+This merge window includes an impressive 11,588 non-merge commits, with the GA (General Availability) version expected in mid-April 2026 (April 12-19).
+This article summarizes all key features and analyzes their impact on Thai enterprise servers.

 Why the Jump from 6.x to 7.0?

-Linus Torvalds confirmed that the major version change does not signify a "revolutionary" change as some might assume.
-Rather, the minor version numbers were getting too large (6.18, 6.19, ...), so he decided to reset to 7.0 instead.
-This is the same approach taken when jumping from 5.x to 6.0 in 2022.
+Linus Torvalds confirmed that the major version change does not mean "revolutionary" changes as some may assume.
+Rather, minor version numbers were getting too large (6.18, 6.19, ...), so he decided to reset to 7.0 — just as was done when jumping from 5.x to 6.0 in 2022.

-The development process remains exactly the same: a 2-week merge window followed by 7-8 weeks of RC (Release Candidate) builds before the GA release.
+The development process remains exactly the same: a 2-week Merge Window followed by 7-8 weeks of RC (Release Candidate) builds before GA release.

 Key Features in Linux 7.0

-1. Rust in the Kernel Is Now Stable (No Longer Experimental)
+1. Rust in Kernel Is Now Stable (No Longer Experimental)

 This is one of the most significant changes.
-The Rust programming language, which was integrated into the kernel starting with Kernel 6.1 as "experimental," has now been officially promoted to stable status.
+The Rust language, integrated since Kernel 6.1 as "experimental," has now been officially promoted to stable status.

 What this means for organizations:

-- New drivers will increasingly be written in Rust, which provides superior Memory Safety compared to C
+- New drivers will increasingly be written in Rust, which offers superior Memory Safety compared to C

-- Reduces Buffer Overflow and Use-after-free vulnerabilities that are primary causes of kernel-level security issues
+- Reduces Buffer Overflow vulnerabilities and Use-after-free issues — the leading causes of kernel-level security problems

-- In the long term, the kernel will become more stable and secure, especially for servers that must run continuously 24/7
+- In the long run, the Kernel will be more stable and secure, especially for servers that must run continuously 24/7

 2. New CPU Support: Intel Nova Lake / Diamond Rapids and AMD Zen 6

-Kernel 7.0 adds support for upcoming CPU generations:
+Kernel 7.0 adds support for upcoming new CPUs:

 - Intel Nova Lake (for Data Centers) and Diamond Rapids (for Servers)

-Organizations planning new server purchases should ensure their OS supports this kernel version to take full advantage of the new CPU capabilities.
+Organizations planning to purchase new servers should ensure their OS supports this Kernel version to leverage the full performance of their CPUs.

 3. XFS Self-Healing

-XFS, one of the most popular server filesystems, has gained a new Self-Healing feature.
-This allows the filesystem to automatically detect and repair corrupted data without requiring system downtime.
+XFS, the popular server filesystem, now features Self-Healing capabilities, allowing the filesystem to automatically detect and repair corrupted data without system downtime.

 For organizations running PostgreSQL databases on XFS, this is great news as it adds another layer of protection against data loss from filesystem corruption.